Heptatron/CodeHS-Auto-Replace-Shortcuts/README.md

 5. Select _"Load unpacked"_, and select the _extracted_ zip folder by double clicking it and clicking Select Folder.
 It will probably be named Source Code.

+### IOS or other browser instructions (Script)

+1. Install something like _TamperMonkey_ on your device, such as _Stay for IOS_

+2. Follow any instructions that _Stay_ or whatever you have gives you

+3. Go to the "UserScript" file (above) and copy all contents

+4. Following your chosen application's instructions, paste it into the userscript field, replacing all existing contents that may exist in that field.

 ## **Usage Instructions**

-This code will automatically replace user - defined shortcuts in the CodeHS editor with a user - defined code segment.
+This code will automatically replace user-defined shortcuts in the CodeHS editor with a user - defined code segment.

 To start, click on the extension icon.
 Three fields will appear: